 A Great War “munitionette” wearing her changing room locker key and personal identification check (or works pass) around her neck for safe keeping

-In the majority of cases the tokens in question were manufactured of die struck metal discs of various size and shape (typically circular, rectangular, hexagonal, octagonal or square).
+In the majority of cases the tokens in question were manufactured from die struck metal discs of various size and shape (typically circular, rectangular, hexagonal, octagonal or square).
 Most frequently the tokens were made of brass or a from white metal (often zinc based) alloy.
 Others are known to have been struck on aluminium or made of stamped or injection moulded coloured plastics .
 Some are possibly made of bone.
 Their designs were both bi-facial (i.e. bearing designs on both sides) and uniface (i.e. bearing a design on only one side) in appearance.